 HISTORY AND CONSERVATION

-In 1883 Joseph Thomson, eponym of the Thomson’s gazelle, was the first European who saw the snows of Kilimanjaro, now envoking memories of an old Hollywood movie based on a short story by Ernest Hemingway, a frequent visitor to Kenya.
+In 1883 Joseph Thomson, eponym of the Thomson’s gazelle, was the first European who saw the snows of Kilimanjaro, now evoking memories of an old Hollywood movie based on a short story by Ernest Hemingway, a frequent visitor to Kenya.
 Of course, Hemmingway came to Kenya at a less environmentally conscious time, when hunting was still done with rifles, not with cameras.
 This beautiful land was called Embosel (salty dust) in the Maa language of the indigenous Maasai.

-Having been declared a national park in 1977, Amboseli quickly gained a reputation for being the best place in Kenya to watch vast numbers of free ranging elephants, sporting some of the largest tusks seen in Kenya.
+Having been declared a national park in 1977, Amboseli quickly gained a reputation for being the best place in Kenya to watch vast numbers of free-ranging elephants, sporting some of the largest tusks seen in Kenya.

-One of the most famous African tribes, the Maasai, self-declared owners of all cattle in the world, clad in their typical red cloths, adorned with amazing bead jewelry and naturally dyed, waist-length red braids, populate the area.
+One of the most famous African tribes, the Maasai, self-declared owners of all cattle in the world, clad in their typical red cloths, adorned with amazing bead jewellery and naturally dyed, waist-length red braids, populate the area.
 For millennia the Maasai have grazed their herds and lived in temporary homesteads, known as ‘manyattas.’
 These small longish structures are built by the women from mud, cow dung and ash.
 The surrounding wall of thorny branches serves to protect the precious cows from indigenous predators.
 With the conflict between the ecosystem and its human inhabitants increasing, the Maasai have sadly been marginalized into community farms outside the park.
-Yet they can still be admired in their full beauty serving as security staff for the lodges and when performing their sonorous, humming group songs, accompanied by their famous jump dance.
+They can still be admired in their full beauty serving as security staff for the lodges and when performing their sonorous, humming group songs, accompanied by their famous jump dance.

 HOW TO GET THERE